RocketChat/docs-old/developer-guides/realtime-api/README.md

 # Realtime API

-Point your client to the server you want to connect to: **wss://[ABC.DOMAIN.COM]/websocket** To conntect to the open Rocket.chat use:
+Point your client to the Websocket of the server you want to connect to:
 ```
-wss://open.rocket.chat/websocket
+wss://[ABC.DOMAIN.COM]/websocket
 ```
 Our real-time API is composed of two elements: [Method Calls][1] and [Subscriptions][2].
 Both of them are supported directly in the websocket connection.